 If a financial plan already includes liquid assets that can be accessed immediately and in full, annuities may be a good complement.
 But they might not be a fit for someone with no other sources of liquidity in their portfolio.

 Assets in some types of annuities have better growth potential the longer they remain in place.
 While some types of annuities allow portions of the account value to be withdrawn for income needs, annuity owners typically can’t withdraw the full account value to be withdrawn for income needs, annuity owners typically can’t withdraw the full account value in the early years of the contract without potentially paying a withdrawal charge.
 For example, a withdrawal charge might start at 7% of the withdrawal amount during the first year of ownership in the annuity and decline by one percentage point annually until year 7 or 8 when the charge is eliminated.3

 3. Could additional tax-deferred options be helpful?

 Tax-deferred savings vehicles like IRAs and 401(k)s can help build retirement assets by allowing money to grow without an income tax bill until the money is withdrawn.
 Annuities can also provide tax-deferred earnings for retirement.

-For example, with a deferred annuity that’s funded with after-tax money, any growth generated is tax-deferred until withdrawn, at which point it is taxed as ordinary income.
+For example, with a deferred annuity that’s funded with after-tax money, any growth generated is tax-deferred until withdrawn, at which point it's taxed as ordinary income.
 Keep in mind that withdrawals from an annuity prior to age 59½ may be subject to a 10% federal tax penalty.

-A financial professional can help examine retirement savings and discuss tax-deferred, taxable, and tax-favored options.
+A financial professional can help examine retirement savings and discuss tax-deferred, taxable, and tax-favored options.4

 4. Are you willing to pay fees in exchange for benefits?